Her name is The Sacred Sanctuary. In a meditation of deep connection and listening, the land gifted both her name and mission statement in 2019.

 We have one domestic kitty who helps keep the mice populations in balance and a new puppy who is very smart and just learning her place here.
 These are all the domestic animals the land can hold.

 We also have many wild animals with whom we share the space.
 We have a land bear, fox, bobcat, occasional cougar, deer, winged allies and many woodland creatures.
 We have many plant allies, a grandmother tree, mother and father tree, a sacred mountain and wisdom whispers of our stream.

 Life at The Sacred Sanctuary

 She is a very sweet, intimate space of healing, regeneration and relaxation.
 We have identified many wild and edible plants.
 We have plentiful gardens and have a strong call to making it more sustainable and regenerative.
 This is really at the heart of our intention, so to live here one must feel inspired by living green and being in harmony with the divine intelligence of Mother Nature.
 We are looking for beings who feel aligned with the mission and want to support it!
-My partner and I have been tending the vision up here for many years and we deeply appreciate the heart family who have come and shared the land.
+We have been tending the vision here for 6 years and deeply appreciate the heart family who have come and shared the land.
 We wish to attract more support and those who honor this work.

 Intention in this now: Moving forward easily with development of the Sacred Sanctuary in the creation of spaces of peace, compassion, harmony, love, healing, and abundance in community for all that come.

 Are you interested in visiting The Sacred Sanctuary?
 Review our current event offerings.